-To honor the memory of Josie Crowson, a longtime friend and passionate supporter of the ASCFG, the ASCFG Research Foundation is establishing a fund for educational scholarships awarded to first-time ASCFG meeting registrants, beginning in 2019.
+To honor the memory of Josie Crowson, a longtime friend and passionate supporter of the ASCFG, the ASCFG Research Foundation has established a fund for educational scholarships awarded to first-time ASCFG meeting registrants.
 Josie was known as one of the ASCFG’s most generous members, sharing her experiences with other growers, and contributing greatly to the organization’s recent growth and success.
 Providing financial assistance to new growers to enable them to attend ASCFG events is a testament to her selflessness.

 Josie joined the ASCFG in 2002 when she started Josie’s Fresh Flowers in Nacogdoches, Texas, where she grew a wide variety of crops for the east Texas floral market, farmers' markets, special events, and subscriptions.
 She was elected South and Central Regional Director in 2009, and later ASCFG Treasurer.
 During these terms, she hosted several meetings, and revamped the organization’s finances; given her PhD in finance, this was a natural fit for her.

 By 2016, when Josie had moved to Fredericksburg, Virginia and had served the ASCFG in as many facilities as possible, the Board, knowing that her expertise and generosity were still essential to the organization, created an Emeritus Board of Directors position especially for her.
 This is when she not only completely updated and streamlined the bylaws, but conceived and brought to reality our documentary “Local Flowers—Local Farmers”.

 She found the award-winning filmmaker Bayley Silleck in Fredericksburg, and talked him into traveling to and filming growers and florists in Virginia, Maryland, Pennsylvania, and Texas, and even to North Carolina State University to interview John Dole.